Notes on Theory of Distributed Systems: Lower bounds

 To construct the bad execution, we consider ``open executions'' on rings of size $n$ where no message is delivered across some edge (these will be partial executions, because otherwise the guarantee of eventual delivery kicks in).
 Because no message is delivered across this edge, the processes can't tell if there is really a single edge there or some enormous unexplored fragment of a much larger ring.
 Our induction hypothesis will show that a line of $n/2$ processes can be made to send at least $T(n/2)$ messages in an open execution (before seeing any messages across the open edge); we'll then show that a linear number of additional messages can be generated by pasting two such executions together end-to-end, while still getting an open execution with $n$ processes.

 In the base case, we let $n=1$.
 Somebody has to send a message eventually, giving $T(2) ≥ 1$.

 For larger $n$, suppose that we have two open executions on $n/2$ processes that each send at least $T(n/2)$ messages.
-Break the open edges in both executions and paste the resulting lines together to get a ring of size $n$; similarly paste the schedules $σ_1$ and $σ_2$ of the two executions together to get a combined schedule $σ_1σ_2$ with at least $2T(n/2)$ messages.
+Break the open edges in both executions and replace them with new edges to create a ring of of size $n$; similarly paste the schedules $σ_1$ and $σ_2$ of the two executions together to get a combined schedule $σ_1σ_2$ with at least $2T(n/2)$ messages.
 Note that in the combined schedule no messages are passed between the two sides, so the processes continue to behave as they did in their separate executions.

 Let $e$ and $e'$ be the edges we used to past together the two rings.
 Extend $σ_1σ_2$ by the longest possible suffix $σ_3$ in which no messages are delivered across $e$ and $e'$.
 Since $σ_3$ is as long as possible, after $σ_1σ_2σ_3$, there are no messages waiting to be delivered across any edge except $e$ and $e'$ and all processes are \concept{quiescent}—they will send no additional messages until they receive one.